TanukiSharp/blood-alcohol-content/README.md

 Most of information needed to understand the (easy) math can be found here: https://en.wikipedia.org/wiki/Blood_alcohol_content

+⚠️ Please have a look at the warning section at the end of this document.

 ## Web application

 The web application can be found here: https://tanukisharp.github.io/blood-alcohol-content